 Urinary protein, also known as proteinuria, refers to the presence of an abnormal amount of protein in the urine.
 Proteins, such as albumin, are vital components of blood, but they're not normally found in urine in significant amounts.
 The presence of protein in urine can be an indicator of kidney damage or disease, as healthy kidneys typically prevent significant protein loss through urine.

-PSA, or Prostate-Specific Antigen, is a protein produced by the prostate gland, and its levels in the blood can be measured to screen for prostate cancer.
-Elevated PSA levels can indicate prostate cancer but can also be caused by benign conditions like prostatic hyperplasia or prostatitis....
+PSA (Prostate-Specific Antigen) is a protein produced by the prostate gland and commonly measured in the blood as an indicator of prostate health.
+Elevated PSA levels may suggest prostate cancer but can also be caused by non-cancerous conditions such as benign prostatic hyperplasia or prostatitis.

 PSA, or Prostate-Specific Antigen, is a protein produced by the prostate gland.
 Measuring PSA levels in the blood helps screen for prostate health, as elevated levels may indicate prostate cancer.
 However, higher PSA can also result from non-cancerous conditions such as benign prostatic hyperplasia or prostatitis.

-The PSA ratio, or free-to-total PSA ratio, is calculated by dividing the level of free PSA (not bound to proteins) by the total PSA (free plus protein-bound PSA) in the blood, and then multiplying by 100 to get a percentage.
-This ratio helps differentiate between benign and malign prostatic conditions, especially in men with moderately elevated total PSA levels....
+The PSA ratio, or free-to-total PSA ratio, measures the proportion of free prostate-specific antigen (PSA) compared to total PSA in the blood.
+It is determined by dividing the free PSA (not bound to proteins) by the total PSA (both free and protein-bound), then multiplying by 100 to express the result as a percentage.
+This ratio is useful for differentiating between benign prostate conditions and prostate cancer, particularly in men with moderately elevated total PSA levels.

 Pyruvate is a key compound in cellular metabolism formed as the end product of glycolysis when glucose is broken down.
 It plays a central role in energy production by entering the citric acid cycle under oxygen-rich conditions.
 When oxygen levels are low, such as during intense exercise, pyruvate is converted into lactate to support continued ATP (energy) production.
 Additionally, pyruvate is involved in gluconeogenesis and serves as a precursor for amino acid synthesis.

-Quinolinic acid is a metabolite in the kynurenine pathway, which is involved in the metabolism of the amino acid tryptophan.
-It is known for its role as an excitotoxin in the central nervous system.
-High levels of quinolinic acid have been associated with conditions such as Alzheimer's disease, Huntington's disease, and some forms of epilepsy, as well as in certain psychiatric disorders like depression....
+Quinolinic acid is a metabolite in the kynurenine pathway, which participates in the metabolism of the amino acid tryptophan.
+It serves as a key excitotoxin in the central nervous system.
+Elevated levels of quinolinic acid have been associated with neurological conditions such as Alzheimer’s disease, Huntington’s disease, epilepsy, and certain psychiatric disorders including depression.

-S-Adenosylmethionine (SAMe) is a compound naturally occurring in all cells, formed from methionine and ATP.
-It's crucial for methylation processes, neurotransmitter synthesis (affecting mood), joint health, and liver function.
-SAMe is used as a supplement for conditions like depression, osteoarthritis, and liver diseases....
+S-Adenosylmethionine (SAMe) is a naturally occurring compound found in all cells, formed from methionine and ATP.
+It plays a crucial role in methylation processes, neurotransmitter production that influences mood, joint health, and liver function.
+SAMe is commonly used as a supplement to support conditions such as depression, osteoarthritis, and liver disorders.

 The SAMe/SAH ratio is a measure that reflects the balance between two important compounds in the body — S-Adenosylmethionine (SAMe) and S-Adenosylhomocysteine (SAH).
 SAMe acts as a key methyl donor in many biochemical processes, while SAH is produced after SAMe donates a methyl group.
 A higher SAMe/SAH ratio indicates a strong methylation capacity, which supports healthy cellular function and overall well-being.